Pronunciation

 Definition

-逆ギレ (ぎゃくぎれ, gyakugire) indicates that you get angry in an irrational way after someone points out and criticises your fault or mistake.
-Literarily, 逆ギレ means ‘reversed anger’, where ‘逆 (ぎゃく)’ means ‘opposite/reverse’ and ‘ギレ’ comes from a casual word ‘キレる’ meaning ‘become furious’.
-The anger is ‘reversed’ in a way that people get angry when they are the ones to be blamed.
+逆ギレ (ぎゃくぎれ, gyaku gire) is a casual Japanese word that means “to get angry in an irrational way after someone gets angry at you or points out your fault”.
+Literarily, 逆ギレ means ‘reversed anger’, where ‘逆 (ぎゃく)’ means ‘opposite/reverse’ and ‘ギレ’ comes from the casual word ‘キレる’ meaning ‘become furious’.
+The anger is ‘reversed’ in a way that you get angry when you are the one to be blamed.
 Self-conceited people who never stand corrected or apologise often do 逆ギレ, especially when someone hits the nail on the head about their fault.

-This word is said to be spread by Hitoshi Matsumoto (松本人志), one of the most popular and influential Japanese comedians.
-Although it used to be a slang term among youths, now it is one of the casual words used among many generations.
+This word is said to be popularised by Hitoshi Matsumoto (松本人志), one of the most popular and influential Japanese comedians.
+Although it used to be a slang term among young people only, now it is one of the casual words used among many generations.

 Related Word: 半ギレ(はんぎれ)and ブチギレる

-半ギレ (はんぎれ) literarily means ‘half-anger’, where 半(はん) stands for ‘半分 (はんぶん)’ meaning ‘half’.
+半ギレ (はんぎれ, han gire) literarily means ‘half-angry’, where 半(はん) stands for ‘半分 (はんぶん)’ meaning ‘half’.
 It indicates when you are more or less irritated but you haven’t gone as far as キレる (getting furious) yet.

-ブチギレる is the superlative degree of キレる, meaning ‘become extremely furious/blow one’s top’.
-The prefix ‘ブチ’ (buchi) invokes the sound when your nerve ruptures because of your extreme anger.
+ブチギレる (buchi gireru) is the superlative degree of キレる, meaning ‘become extremely furious/blow one’s top’.
+The prefix ‘ブチ’ (buchi) evokes the sound of your nerve rupturing because of your extreme anger.

 Example Sentences